Why High-Tech PR is Such a Disappointment

 The scenario was one that I had come to expect.
-I was having lunch with a
+I was having a meeting with a

-colleague who is VP of sales for a high-tech company.
+colleague who is VP of sales for a technology company.
 He was grousing about

 what their ‘name’ public relations firm was doing (or not doing).
 He shoved

-a document across the table and said "They're getting $4K a month for this."
+a document across the table and said "They're getting a monthly retainer for this."

 What he gave me was an academic exercise in positioning and tag lines, meanwhile,